vonovak/react-to-imperative/README.md

 ## Why?

-React is great for declarative UI, but React Native comes with many apis that have to be used imperatively, even though they also describe UI.
+React is great for declarative UI, but React Native comes with many apis that have to be used imperatively, even though they also describe UI and declarative approach would fit them well.
 For example: [ActionSheetIOS](https://reactnative.dev/docs/next/actionsheetios), [react-native-menu](https://github.com/react-native-menu/menu) or the old [PopupMenu](https://github.com/facebook/react-native/blob/6fa51e0c47413b8886b0ed04e4b909ca12b2717c/Libraries/ReactNative/NativeUIManager.js#L112).

-This package serves as a bridge between the two and allows to extract props from React Elements.
+This package serves as a bridge from declarative (React) to imperative by extracting props from React Elements.

 <details>
   <summary>Read more motivation</summary>